 More information about Burundi is available on the Burundi Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-In 1962, the United States established diplomatic relations with Burundi when it gained its independence from Belgium.
-Following independence, the country experienced political assassinations, ethnic violence, and cyclical periods of armed conflict; several governments were installed through coups.
+- The United States established diplomatic relations with Burundi when it gained its independence from Belgium in 1962.
+Following independence, the country experienced political assassinations, ethnic violence, and cyclical periods of armed conflict; several governments were installed following military takeovers and government overthrows.
 The 2000 Arusha Peace and Reconciliation Agreement provided a negotiated settlement framework that, along with later ceasefire agreements, led to the end of the 1993-2006 civil war.
-President Nkurunziza’s decision to seek a third presidential term in 2015 sparked protests in the capital and was followed by a failed coup d’etat.
-The resulting violence and political and economic crises resulted in massive refugee flows to neighboring countries.
+Former President Nkurunziza’s decision to seek a third presidential term in 2015 triggered an attempted government overthrow and subsequent violence, leading to massive refugee outflows to neighboring countries.
+Evariste Ndayishimiye won the May 2020 presidential election, succeeding Nkurunziza, who died unexpectedly in June 2020.

-The United States supports the achievement of long-term stability, prosperity, and good governance in Burundi through broad, inclusive reconciliation; humanitarian assistance; economic growth; and the promotion of political openness and expansion of democratic freedoms.
-The United States supports the East African Community (EAC)-facilitated Burundian dialogue and other conflict resolution efforts within Burundi.
-The United States seeks to facilitate Burundi’s deeper integration into regional and international markets as a means to promote sustainable economic development.
+- The United States supports the achievement of long-term stability, prosperity, and good governance in Burundi through broad, inclusive justice and accountability; humanitarian assistance; economic growth; and the promotion of political openness, respect for human rights, and expansion of democratic principles.
+The United States seeks to facilitate Burundi’s deeper integration into regional and international markets in order to promote sustainable economic development.

 U.S. Assistance to Burundi

-Burundi’s eligibility for the African Growth and Opportunity Act AGOA was suspended in October 2015, but remains under review.
-The United States has signed trade and investment framework agreements with the East African Community and with the Common Market for Eastern and Southern Africa.
+- The United States has signed trade and investment framework agreements with the East African Community and with the Common Market for Eastern and Southern Africa.
 Burundi is a member of both regional organizations.
-The primary U.S. exports to Burundi include computer and electronic products.
+The primary U.S. exports to Burundi include wheat, machinery, and textiles.
 The United States imports coffee and other agricultural products from Burundi.
+U.S. private sector investment in Burundi is limited, although U.S. companies, with support from Power Africa and the U.S. Development Finance Corporation, are expanding investments in the clean energy sector, including solar and run-of-the-river hydro projects.
+Burundi’s designation as a beneficiary country under the African Growth and Opportunity Act (AGOA) was terminated as of January 1, 2016.

 Burundi’s Membership in International Organizations